Will Many Be Saved?

 There is an additional idea here that I think is often missed.
 The "everlasting fire" is "prepared for the devil and his angels," not necessarily for people.
 The point here is that IF you ally yourself with the rebellious angels, THEN you will suffer the same fate.
 But the punishment was specifically prepared for them, not necessarily for you!

-This, of course, appears to contradict the assertion that baptism is "necessary for salvation" (CCC paragraph 1257).
-The position taken by many non-Catholics, and some Catholics like my St. Ambrose Academy religion teacher, the allegedly reverend Robert "Bucky" Walters, that unbaptized infants go straight to hell!
-We all know emphatically is NOT the teaching of the Church he represented.
+For those who feel that this appears to contradict the assertion that baptism is "necessary for salvation" (CCC paragraph 1257).
+The position taken by many non-Catholics, and some Catholics like my St. Ambrose Academy religion teacher, the allegedly reverend Robert "Bucky" Walters, is that unbaptized infants go straight to hell!
+We all know emphatically that is NOT the teaching of the Church he represented.
 We assert that: "As regards children who have died without Baptism, the Church can only entrust them to the mercy of God, as she does in her funeral rites for them."
 (CCC paragraph 1261) It appears to me that this includes the unborn, who are certainly "children."
+(I find the fact that the unborn are surrounded their entire life by water, the matter of the sacrament of baptism, to be interesting, but not particularly significant.)

 Our official position, for those who do not know, is that, "the Holy Spirit offers to all the possibility of being made partakers, in a way known to God, of the Paschal mystery."
 (CCC paragraph 1260)